Living On Campus

 Things to Know When Renting an Apartment

-If you decide to live off campus or move to a new location, please be sure to log into SpartanNet and submit your change of address request.
+If you decide to live off campus or move to a new location, please be sure to update it in Workday and in the ISSS portal and submit a U.S. Address Change request.
 In order to maintain F-1 student status, international students must submit their change of address to the International Programs Office within 10 days of moving to a new address.

 Roommates